EDUCBA

 4. Public Relations

 So, don’t wait to pass your 12th boards or getting into college to start your journey.
 Get the edge over your competition by polishing your communication skills as early as possible.
-Your maturity is what will get you through the tough times in this field.
+Your maturity will get you through the tough times in this field.

 1. Fashion Photographer